lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-plots-lightcurve.rst

 **3. Determine the object's** ``diaObjectId``.
 For spatial constraints, enter 62.1479031, -35.7991348 and a 2 arcseconds radius using the "cone Shape" ("Temporal" constraints button needs to be unchecked).
 For the "Output Column Selection" check the ``diaObjectId`` box and the ``nDiaSources`` - the latter will tell you the number of observations of each ``diaObjectId``.
-In the case if there were multiple ``diaObjectId`` entries, you will select the one with the lasrgest number of observations.
+In the case if there were multiple ``diaObjectId`` entries, you will select the one with the largest number of observations.
 Pressing the "search" button will return two entries.
 The one with the larger number of observations has the ``diaObjectId`` of 1651589610221862935.

 .. figure:: /_static/Howto_RRLyrae_lc_1.png